russmckendrick/blog/lastfm-post-template.md

 summary: "{{ summary }}"
 ---

+This is what GPT had to say about this weeks music selection it is auto generated and left here for posterity ...

+{{ gpt3_summary }}

 ## Top Artists (Week {{ week_number }})

 {% raw %}{{< gallery columns="4" >}}{% endraw %}